mo00ot/mo00ot.github.io/_posts/2024-06-30-Auto-installer-of-Winget-and-Programs.md

 - [x] Work in Windows 10/11
 - [] Work in Windows Server

-> [!CAUTION]
+> [!WARNING]
-> Advises about risks or negative outcomes of certain actions.
+> if Winget.bat stacked on calling wingetdownloader.bat, close it and open wingetdownloader.bat.

 **Download**
 - § [Telegram](https://t.me/mo00othub/3)